echidna-dick/1st_simple_crackme/how_to_solve.md

 # how to solve

-First you comple your program 'gcc -g crackme.c -o crckme'.
+First you comple your program 'gcc -g crackme.c -o crackme'.
 Then you run it using GDB 'gdb ./crackme'.

 IN GDB